-If you're moving because of a job transfer, in particular if you've been asked to move to another city, another state or possibly to another country, remember that you're in a position to negotiate your relocation agreement.
-The following list are suggestions of what the company may be responsible for and what you could ask for should you be forced to move.
+If you're moving because of a job transfer, in particular, if you've been asked to move to another city, another state, or possibly to another country, remember that you're in a position to negotiate your relocation agreement.
+The following list is suggestions of what the company may be responsible for and what you could ask for should you be forced to move.

 If you need temporary housing, the company should pay the costs of the rental, including furniture and parking.
-If you need temporary housing, I highly recommend storing your household goods then renting a furnished apartment, which will have everything stocked: kitchen, bathroom, and bedrooms.
+If you need temporary housing, store your household goods in storage and then rent a furnished apartment, which will have everything stocked: kitchen, bathroom, and bedrooms.

 Often if you're being asked to relocate, you may need to do a short sale.
 If this is the case, make sure you note any costs incurred and any financial losses.

 If you're currently renting, the company should be responsible for paying any fees incurred for breaking a lease.
 Check your lease so you know the rules about how much notice you need to provide and how much money you could lose if you have to leave before the lease is up.
 Contact the landlord or rental management company to know exactly how much you will lose from your initial rental deposit.

 A relocation agent can help with special requirements such as finding a suitable school, nursing home, and/or daycare.
 They can also help find you temporary housing or a real estate agent in your new city or town.
 If you're moving family members with special needs, this service should be included in your agreement.
 They should also provide you with any professional services you might need like movers, packing and unpacking services, and local real estate agents.